NICOL: A Neuro-inspired Collaborative Semi-humanoid Robot that Bridges Social Interaction and Reliable Manipulation: Related Work

 Infant-sized or toy-sized humanoids form another type of social platform.
 Their small size is advantageous for research, they have an affordable price, and they are inherently safe due to low motor speeds and weight.
 Well-known examples are the Softbank Robotics NAO (formerly Aldebaran) and the ROBOTIS OP3 (descendant of the DARwIn-OP)\cite{ha2011development}.
 While infant-sized platforms often have humanoid manipulators, they are too small to manipulate adult-sized items or reach them in domestic-scale environments.

 The next larger category of humanoids is child-sized.
 A popular platform for developmental research is the iCub\cite{metta2010icub}.
 Its size resembles a child of about 90 cm, it is well-actuated with 53 DoF, features human-like hands and gaze shifts, and can display stylized facial expressions.
-By comparison, the NICOL is significantly more affordable and simple than the iCub, and is thereby less challenging to modify and/or customize for particular needs.
+NICOL is significantly more affordable and simple than the iCub, and is thereby less challenging to modify and/or customize for particular needs.
 The NimbRo-OP family of robots \cite{schwarz2013humanoid, AllgeuerIguhop, FichtNop2X} are designed for the RoboCup soccer league, and focus on bipedal walking with arms for balance as well as getting up, but not on manipulation.
 As such, they do not even have hands that can be actuated.
 Softbank's Pepper robot \cite{Pandey:2018:pepper} features a humanoid torso on top of an omnidirectional wheeled platform.
 It has 20 DoF in the upper body, but its arms and hands are designed for gesturing, not grasping.
-Finally, NICO is an open platform for researching neuro-robotic models for human-robot interaction, as well as visuomotor learning \cite{KSMNHW17}.
-Its head adapts the open iCub design, integrated LED arrays display stylized facial expressions, and 6-DoF arms with child-sized Seed Robotics hands allow manipulation tasks with small objects.
+Poppy is an open-source 3D-printed robot designed for education, artists, and scientists \cite{Lapeyre2014_Poppy}.
+It is completely customizable and comes with a display to show facial expressions and other information.
+Poppy can perform bipedal locomotion, but in its primarily advertised configuration, it features only very limited grasping functionalities.
+The concept of NICO is quite similar to that of Poppy.
+NICO is an open platform for researching neuro-robotic models for human-robot interaction, as well as visuomotor learning \cite{KSMNHW17}.
+Its head adapts the open iCub design, and, in contrast to Poppy, integrated LED arrays display stylized facial expressions.
+Furthermore, NICO has quite sophisticated grasping abilities to manipulate small objects, provided by two 6-DoF arms with fully functional child-sized anthropomorphic hands produced by Seed Robotics.